Maxth9/Go-Rest-Api/README.md

-# Restful API In Go
+# Restful API with Go using Mux
- - Simple Restful API!
+ - Simple Restful API with Mux!
  - I'll try to build a API with GraphQL
- - Also Will update this with Mux!